Understanding Freight Shipping: A Comprehensive Guide

 Pickup/delivery timeline

-These details are crucial because they affect:
+These details are crucial as they affect:

-the final shipping cost
+The final shipping cost

 Step 3: Broker or Carrier Arranges Transportation

-Now there are two main ways to book freight:
+There are two main ways to book freight:

 Option 1: Book Directly With a Carrier